NASPA

 Yes, you can log back into your registration and register for Pre-conference Workshops and other conference activities after you purchase your initial conference registration.
 You will book your hotel room through this same process.

-Pre-conference Workshop registration and housing are open as of October 2.
+Pre-conference Workshop registration and housing will open on October 1.

 How do I register for a Pre-conference Workshop?

-Pre-conference Workshop registration is now open!
+Pre-conference Workshop registration will open on October 1.
 Pre-conference Workshops may be added to an existing registration, or purchased at the time of a new registration.

 To add a Pre-conference Workshop to your registration, visit the Register page and select Access an Existing Registration.
 You will be able to log back in, choose a Pre-conference Workshop, and complete the checkout process to update your registration.
 If you are registering for the first time, start by selecting Register Online on the Register page.
 You will be able to purchase your conference registration and Pre-conference Workshop in the same transaction.